 Types of Fabric

-I have used all types of fabric for this — light cottons, silky, denims, etc. It seems to work out okay.
-It’s probably best to use either denims or light to medium weight cottons.
+I have used all fabric types: light cotton, silky, denim, etc. It seems to work out okay.
+It’s probably best to use either denim or light to medium-weight cotton.
 Silky fabrics may look a little weird.
 But, choose what you like; this is forgiving.

-Measure yourself (or your intended recipient) if you haven’t already.
-If, like me, you’ve temporarily lost your tape measure, you can take a rough estimate by wrapping the fabric around yourself and adding the 6″ that way.
+Step 2: If you haven’t already, measure yourself (or your intended recipient).
+If, like me, you’ve temporarily lost your tape measure, you can take a rough estimate by wrapping the fabric around yourself and adding the 6″.
 This worked for us.
 Cut your first rectangle (your top piece).

-The denim is my top fabric.
-I have it laying on my bottom fabric.
-I will cut the bottom piece roughly the same width, but 50% longer.
-Like this.
+Step 3: The denim is my top fabric.
+I have it lying on my bottom fabric.
+I will cut the bottom piece roughly the same width but 50% longer like this.

 See how it extends well beyond?
 That’s how you “measure” if you’ve lost your ruler.
 This pattern is pretty forgiving.
 Like I said, it’s simple. 🙂

-Now it’s time to sew!
-First you will need to pin the two pieces together, right sides together (if you have three, you will do this next part twice.
+Step 4: Now it’s time to sew!
+First, you will need to pin the two pieces together, right sides together (if you have three, you will do this next part twice.
 If you have one, skip this part).
 Match the ends and the center together.
 The longer piece will be loose around the pins.

-Now you will sew it.
-Start at one end, and gather slowly as you go along.
+Step 5: Now you will sew it.
+Start at one end and gather slowly as you go along.
 I do mine like this.
-A quick sewing note: always forward stitch a few stitches, then backstitch, then continue sewing normally at the beginning of every seam.
+A quick sewing note: always forward a few stitches, then backstitch, then continue sewing normally at the beginning of every seam.
 It helps to add strength.
-Do the same at the end — backstitch a bit to make sure it’s sturdy.
+Do the same at the end — backstitch a bit to ensure it’s sturdy.

-I do this about every 1 – 2″ all along the skirt.
-It works out as a nice little gather.
-Once you have done this, you will need to sew a second seam just below the first, to reinforce it.
+Step 6: I do this every 1 – 2″ all along the skirt.
+It works out as a nice little gathering.
+Once you have done this, you must sew a second seam just below the first to reinforce it.
 It will look like this.

-Now you will sew a seam down the open side so that the skirt is put together.
+Step 8: Now, you will sew a seam down the open side to assemble the skirt.
 Almost done!

-Now, turn down the top of the skirt (to the inside) to make a casing for your elastic.
-It should be 1/4″ further than your elastic is wide.
-I’m using 1/2″ elastic because it’s for my daughter and she’s small.
+Step 9: Now, turn down the top of the skirt (to the inside) to make a casing for your elastic.
+It should be 1/4″ further than your wide elastic.
+I used 1/2″ elastic for my small daughter.
 Use bigger elastic for bigger people.
 Here’s mine folded down.

-Leave a couple inches open in the middle, like this:
+Step 11: Leave a couple of inches open in the middle, like this:

-Take your elastic, and put a safety pin on one end.
+Step 12: Take your elastic and put a safety pin on one end.
 This will give you something to grip as you put the elastic through.
 Slip the safety-pinned end into the casing and work the elastic all the way through, making sure not to lose the other end inside!

-Once the elastic is all the way through (make sure to keep it flat; don’t let it get twisted or it will be uncomfortable), sew the elastic ends together.
+Step 13: Sew the elastic ends together once the elastic is all the way through (make sure to keep it flat; don’t let it get twisted, or it will be uncomfortable).
 Go over them three or four times (forward stitch, back stitch, repeat).

-Once it’s sewn together well, allow the elastic to go fully inside the casing.
-Smooth it out so it’s roughly evenly gathered all around the skirt (you can adjust this later as you’re wearing the skirt, so it is not that crucial now).
+Step 14: Once sewn together well, allow the elastic to go fully inside the casing.
+Smooth it out so it’s roughly evenly gathered around the skirt (you can adjust this later as you’re wearing it, so it is not that crucial now).
 Sew the opening of the casing closed.

-All that’s left to do is hem the skirt.
+Step 15: All that’s left to do is hem the skirt.
 If possible, you will want to try the skirt on now to see how much it should be hemmed.
-(I did one for my niece as a gift for Christmas so obviously I couldn’t have her try it on.
+(I did one for my niece as a gift for Christmas, so obviously, I couldn’t have her try it on.
 But I do with my daughter.)

-The right way to hem it is to fold it up 1/2 as much as you want and pin it and sew it, then fold up again and pin and sew, using a zig-zag if desired.
-This way you have a nice finished edge on the inside and out.
+The right way to hem it is to fold it up 1/2 as much as you want and pin it and sew it, then fold it up again and pin and sew, using a zig-zag if desired.
+This way, you have a nice finished edge inside and out.

 Now your skirt is done!
 Isn’t that cool?
-Here’s my little model with her new skirt.
-She normally hates having her picture taken and runs from the camera, but she was so pleased with her skirt that she agreed to pose for me.
+Here’s my little model with her skirt.
+She normally hated having her picture taken and would run from the camera, but she was so pleased with her skirt that she agreed to pose for me.
 She did, however, feel the need to make faces. 🙂

 How easy was that?

-Have your ever sewn your own skirt with a skirt tutorial?
+Have you ever sewn your own skirt with a skirt tutorial?